 Best Field Marketing Solutions

 The best field marketing solution for the beverage alcohol industry is Overproof’s suite of products.
-Overproof TEAM provides turn-key technology-driven solutions for supplier programming and partnerships.
+Overproof TEAM provides an opportunity for you to extend your field marketing team while leveraging turn-key technology-driven solutions for supplier programming and partnerships.
 The Overproof Platform and App helps you keep track of all of your field representatives and analyze the success of your field marketing campaigns.

 Meanwhile Overproof’s off-premise solution, Tastings, helps you to analyze your talent, consumer demographic data and gather insights on conversion rates for sampling events or product demonstrations.
-Sixdots provides an on-premise solution to help expand your alcohol brand’s market reach and generate brand awareness in bars and restaurants.
-Finally, for direct-to-consumer event marketing, Overproof offers a service called CompanyToast, a virtual happy hour program that provides employment opportunities for local bartenders, a highly experiential brand activation for suppliers and a fun virtual activity for companies and participants.
+F&B Insights provides an on-premise solution to help expand your alcohol brand’s market reach and generate brand awareness in bars and restaurants.
 Essentially, Overproof has your field marketing covered from every angle.

 For a field marketing manager, there can be a lot of different moving parts that need to be tended to in order to run successful campaigns.
 It all starts with hiring the right team and building a strong relationship with the sales department.
 From there, technology like Overproof can help you use data to streamline processes, better understand performance, and build a high-performing alcohol brand.